flexera-public/policy_templates/cost/kubecost/cluster/README.md

 The Kubecost Cluster Sizing Recommendations cust policy utilizes a Kubecost Host API endpoint to provide three different types of recommendations to resize clusters stored in it: single, multi and optimal.

+## Prerequisites

+This policy uses [Credentials](https://docs.flexera.com/flexera/EN/Automation/ManagingCredentialsExternal.htm) to access resources in a Kubecost Host API.
+In order to apply this policy you must have a Kubecost Basic Auth Credential registered in the system with the information below:

+- *Username* - Username for Kubecost Host or Ip authentication
+- *Password* - Password for Kubecost Host or Ip authentication

 ## Functional Details

 - The policy receives recommendations to resize clusters managed by Kubecost.